briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 **12 Factor App, DevOps and Platform Engineering**

 - [12 Factor App](https://12factor.net/) is great, and has guided how I approach both Django application development and IaC library development
-- The [platformengineering.org](https://platformengineering.org/) has so good guiding principles
+- The [platformengineering.org](https://platformengineering.org/) community has some good guiding principles

 ## CDK/Terraform/Pulumi terminology